 Every company is made up of various job titles and positions, all of which greatly contribute to the business’s smooth operations and overall success.
-All roles, regardless of their level within the company, are equally important and shouldn’t be disregarded easily—an example of this is the company’s secretary.
+All roles, regardless of their level within the company, are equally important and shouldn’t be disregarded easily—an example of this is the company secretary.
 While seemingly inconsequential in the grand scheme of things company secretaries actually perform many crucial functions that help the company thrive.

 What is a Company Secretary?

 A company secretary is an officer tasked with handling various administrative roles and responsibilities within the company.
-One of the most important roles of a company secretary is to help the company comply with section 171 of the Companies Act, which states that all Singapore companies are required to appoint a secretary capable of ensuring that the company’s activities are in line with Singapore’s Company Law.
+One of the most important roles of a corporate secretary is to help the company comply with section 171 of the Companies Act, which states that all Singapore companies are required to appoint a secretary capable of ensuring that the company’s activities are in line with Singapore’s Company Law.

 What are the Roles and Responsibilities of a Company Secretary?